Emergence of Nationalism

 Within about a hundred years, the British took control of almost every aspect of life in India.
 Many Indians began to feel that the British control had to end to make India the country for Indians.

-Early Political Associations: After 1850, many political associations were formed.
+After 1850, many political associations were formed.
 Most of them were formed in the 1870s and 1880s.
 Most of these associations were led by English-educated professionals.
-Some of the important ones were; the Poona Sarvajanik Sabha, the Indian Association, the Madras Mahajan Sabha, the Bombay Presidency Association.
+Some of the important ones were, Poona Sarvajanik Sabha, Indian Association, Madras Mahajan Sabha, Bombay Presidency Association.
 The Indian National Congress was also formed during this period.
-The naming conventions of these political associations suggest that they wanted to take issues which affected all the people of India; although many of these associations functioned in specific parts of the country.
+The naming conventions of these political associations suggest that they wanted to take issues which affected all the people of India, although many of these associations functioned in specific parts of the country.